zeph-yr/AccessAbility/README.md

 <img src="https://github.com/zeph-yr/AccessAbility/blob/master/Screenshots/AccessAbility_2.0.0_screenshot_3.png" width="700" height="450"/>

 ## About
 Not all disabilities are visible or obvious.
 And that doesn't make them any less valid.
-Don't let someone else's opinion define you.'
+Don't let others define you.'